Small Personal Loans for Excellent Credit

 - For a 61 to 72-month loan of $5,000, he or she might pay 5.44 percent to 9.79 percent.

 - If someone with superb credit borrowed $10,000, he or she could expect a slightly lower interest rate, as low as 2.49 percent for a 24 to 36-month loan and as high as 15.24 percent for a 61 to 72-month loan.

-If you have considered borrowing from $1,000 to $10,000 and have excellent credit, you will usually benefit from the lowest interest rates.
+If you have considered borrowing from $1,000 to $10,000 and are able to receive an excellent credit personal loan, you will usually benefit from the lowest interest rates.
 The actual interest rate you receive for your personal loan depends on a number of factors including the lender, the amount you borrow, your credit score, the loan term (length of the loan), and other things.
 Some lenders may also charge processing fees or origination fees.